Depression

 What is Depression?

-This survey conducted in 2015 by the National Institute of Mental Health and Neurosciences (NIMHANS) and the National Mental Health Survey (NHMS) was the last comprehensive Mental Health Survey in India.
+This survey conducted in 2015 by the National Institute of Mental Health and Neurosciences (NIMHANS) and the National Mental Health Survey (NHMS), was the last comprehensive Mental Health Survey in India.
 The survey would further reveal that 15% of Indian adults required active intervention for one or more mental health issues.
 The same survey indicated that at the time of the survey, 2.7% were reported to be actively dealing with these disorders.

-Though several other smaller-scale surveys have been carried out since, by organisations such as UNICEF and Deloitte, these do not provide a complete image of depression rates across the country.
+Though several other smaller-scale surveys have been carried out since then by organisations such as UNICEF and Deloitte, these do not provide a complete image of depression rates across the country.
 The Union Ministry of Health & Family Welfare recently announced the launch of a new Mental Health Survey, the first in eight years, targeting metropolitan cities in India.
 We anticipate a more accurate representation of depression rates upon the conclusion of this survey, expected between 2024 and 2025.

-Anyone can get depression, in fact the illness is so common that approximately 280 million people in the world have it, but people that have survived abuse, recently lost someone, facing additional stress like the loss of a job or a major disaster are especially susceptible to depression.
-It’s a leading cause of disability around the world and contributes greatly to the global burden of disease.
-Which makes it crucial to note that depression is a very treatable illness.
-Its effects can be long-lasting or recurrent, but great progress has been made in being able to manage the symptoms through medication, psychotherapy or both.
+Anyone can get depression, the illness is so common that approximately 280 million people in the world have it, but people who have survived abuse, recently lost someone, facing additional stress like the loss of a job or a major disaster are especially susceptible to depression.
+Depression is one of the greatest contributors to disease burden, and it also has a significant effect on the disability rates of the global population.

-Symptoms of Depression:
+Symptoms of Depression

-Once again, how the symptoms of depression manifest in your life might be unique to you, but knowing all the faces people typically recognise it by is both prudent and immensely helpful.
+Once again, how the symptoms of depression manifest in your life might be unique to you, but knowing all the faces people typically recognise is both prudent and immensely helpful.
 So, let’s go over some of them.

 • Feelings of sadness, tearfulness, emptiness or hopelessness